MicrosoftDocs/windows-iotcore-docs/windows-iotcore/docs/SecureBootAndBitLocker.md

 * Reference platform - release hardware with shipping firmware, OS, drivers and applications will be required for final lockdown

 ### Development IoT Devices
-Windows 10 IoT Core works with [several leading SoCs](../SoC) that are utilized in hundreds of devices.
-Of the [suggested IoT development devices](deviceoptions), the following provide firmware TPM functionality out of the box, along with Secure Boot, Measured Boot, BitLocker and Device Guard capabilities:
+Windows 10 IoT Core works with that are utilized in hundreds of devices.
+Of the [suggested IoT development devices](suggestedboards.md), the following provide firmware TPM functionality out of the box, along with Secure Boot, Measured Boot, BitLocker and Device Guard capabilities:
 * Qualcomm DragonBoard 410c
 * Intel MinnowBoardMax

 **Notes:**
 * For Qualcomm's DragonBoard 410c, in order to enable Secure Boot, it may be necessary to provision RPMB.
-Once the eMMC has been flashed with Windows 10 IoT Core (as per instructions [here](../GetStarted), press [Power] + [Vol+] + [Vol-] simultaneously on the device when powering up and select "Provision RPMB" from the BDS menu. *Please note that this is an irreversible step.*
+Once the eMMC has been flashed with Windows 10 IoT Core (as per instructions [here](https://developer.microsoft.com/en-us/windows/iot/getstarted), press [Power] + [Vol+] + [Vol-] simultaneously on the device when powering up and select "Provision RPMB" from the BDS menu. *Please note that this is an irreversible step.*
 * For Intel's MinnowBoard Max, firmware version must be 0.82 or higher (get the [latest firmware](https://firmware.intel.com/projects/minnowboard-max)).
 To enable TPM capabilities, power up board with a keyboard & display attached and press F2 to enter UEFI setup.
 Go to _Device Manager -> System Setup -> Security Configuration -> PTT_ and set it to _&lt;Enable&gt;_.
 Press F10 to save changes and proceed with a reboot of the platform.
 * For Qualcomm's DragonBoard 410c, in order to enable USB mass storage mode (if required):
   * disconnect everything from DragonBoard